pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 * Be able to write pseudocode.
 :::

 Pseudocode is an informal way of planning and structuring your code logic without worrying about the syntax of a specific programming language.
-It focuses on clearly expressing the steps a program will take to solve a problem.
+It focuses on clearly expressing the logical steps a program will take to solve a problem.
 Writing pseudocode before diving into actual code helps clarify your thought process, spot logical gaps, and communicate your ideas to others.

 ## Benefits of Pseudocode
 1. **Clarifies logic**: Helps you outline your program’s structure without getting bogged down by syntax.